-A brief stop in Kuala Lumpur with a visit to the iconic Petronas Towers and the night markets.
+A brief stop in Kuala Lumpur with a visit to the iconic Petronas Towers and the night markets

-As part of our journey to Borneo we had a stop over in Malaysia’s capital city Kuala Lumpur.
+As part of our journey to Borneo, we had a stopover in Malaysia’s capital city Kuala Lumpur.
 This is a bustling city with a population of about 1.6 million people – so it is not huge by global metropolis standards.

-We arrived at the airport is KL at about midday and jumped on the KLIA express which gets you into the KL central station in about 28 minutes.
+We arrived at the airport in KL at about midday and jumped on the KLIA express which gets you into the KL central station in about 28 minutes.
 From here we hopped on a metro train to the financial district where we were staying the night in the comfortable G Tower Hotel (conveniently right next to the metro station!)